Therapy in Chester and all of NJ

 Are you struggling to address your pre-teen/teen's misbehavior and nothing seems to work?

-If you’re a parent you’re probably feeling that you’re once again not being nominated for ‘parent of the year’ award!
+You love your kids and you want them to be successful academically, emotionally and socially, but sometimes they struggle and you cannot help them on your own.
 You probably feel distressed, ineffective and worried.
-You love your kids and you want them to be successful academically, emotionally and socially, but sometimes they struggle and you cannot help them on your own.

-In our experience, by the time parents begin looking into treatment options, you are already feeling frustrated with your child, and often a bit undermined in your ability to parent effectively.
+In our experience, by the time parents begin looking into treatment options, you are already feeling frustrated with your child, and you are not really sure what to do anymore since nothing you have tried seems to help.

 So, what are your treatment options?
-Do you put your pre-teen/teen in individual therapy, parent/teen counseling, family therapy or a combination?
+Do you put your child in individual therapy, family therapy or a combination?
 Listed below are some general guidelines but it really depends on the problem and our therapists can help you decide what’s best for your child and your family.

-CBT (Cognitive Behavioral Therapy) For Pre-teen/Teen's Adolescence is a challenging and confusing stage of life.
-Even a “normal” teenager from a functional family system has difficulty with peer pressure, dating, body image, pressures to experiment with drugs and alcohol etc. You have reason to be concerned when these types of problems affect your teen’s daily functioning and it leads to poor coping skills, addiction or other maladaptive behaviors.
-At Modern Family Counseling our therapists have the unique ability to establish rapport with teens and influence them in the most positive way.
-CBT is an evidence-based form of therapy which helps preteens/teens reframe their thoughts, feelings and behaviors so that they can cope better and function more effectively.
-Teenage counseling services is mostly done on a one-to-one basis but the therapist will always stay in close contact with you, the parent to improve the communication and bond between you.
+Modern Family Counseling therapists have the unique ability to establish rapport with teens and influence them in the most positive way.
+One of our treatment modalities is Cognitive Behavioral Therapy (CBT) which is an evidence-based form of therapy that helps preteens/teens reframe their thoughts, feelings and behaviors so that they can cope better and function more effectively.
+Teenage counseling services is mostly done on a one-to-one basis but the therapist may also include some family sessions to improve the communication and bond between you.

 We view parents as experts on their children and feel that your love, support, and knowledge of your child are key elements to successful treatment.
-We believe that therapy with children should be an empowering, positive experience for both parents and children.
 Although your pre-teen/teen may need a little persuading to go to therapy, we have found that once it begins they realize that they have control over their choices and behaviors, and end up really valuing their involvement in it.

-We can help get your child or teen get back on track!
+We can help get your pre-teen/ teen get back on track!

 Call